mrcrowl/vscode-easy-less/README.md

     > }
     > ```

- 3. How do I supress compiling this less file / compile a _different_ less file than the one being edited?
+ 3. How do I suppress compiling this less file / compile a _different_ less file than the one being edited?

     > Add a reference to the master.less file to the head of the imported less file:
     >